Updated: Aug 29

 Restaurant recommendations: Eating and drinking in Iceland is not the cheapest so you will want to make sure you are going to the nicest spots.
 TripAdviser and other websites and Apps can help you make the right choices.
 This is especially true if you are new in town and in a hurry for a refuel.

 Keeping up with the socials: Not such an important factor for some, but essential for many.
 Iceland is an intensely beautiful country and so very photogenic.
 Posting pictures to Instagram and facebook and making all of your friends envious is going to be so tempting.
-Talking of which, these days phone cameras are so effective that they are a really light and convenient way to snap your holiday pictures.
+Talking of which, these days phone cameras are so effective that they are a really light and convenient way to snap your holiday pictures in your motorhome rentals.